 Bridal Chorus (Here Comes the Bride) – Wagner

-Here is our top 21 most popular processional songs article for more info
+Here is our top 21 most popular processional songs article for more choices.

 A quartet just needs four chairs.
 They will bring our own instruments and music stands.

 2/ What are the instruments in a quartet?